Awards and decorations of the Indian Armed Forces: Order of wearing

-Note that the Police Medals, Fire Services Medals, Correctional Services Medals, Home Guards and Civil Defence Medals, and Tatrakshak Medals are excluded from the above list.
+Note that the Police Medals, Fire Services Medals, Correctional Services Medals, Home Guard and Civil Defence Medals, and Tatrakshak Medals are excluded from the above list.

 The above order of precedence of awards is as per the Indian Army.
 There are slight variations, especially in the campaign medals, in the order followed by the Indian Navy and the Indian Air Force.

 Wearing medals by the next of kins

 An order issued on 11 July 2019 by the Indian Army's "Ceremonial and Welfare Adjutant General's Branch" made it permissible for the close relatives of the deceased military personnel to wear their medals on the right side of chest while attending homage ceremonies at war memorials, cemeteries and funerals.
 These gallantry or service awards of deceased can be worn by their family members, such as spouses, children, parents, forefathers while wearing civil clothes.